kubernetes-sigs/cluster-api/docs/proposals/20220725-managed-kubernetes.md

 Some Cluster API Providers (i.e. Azure with AKS first and then AWS with EKS) have implemented support for their managed Kubernetes services.
 These implementations have followed the existing documentation & contracts (that were designed for unmanaged Kubernetes) and have ended up with 2 different implementations.

-While working on supporting ClusterClass for EKS in Cluster API Provider AWS (CAPA), it was discovered that the current implementation of EKS within CAPA, where a single resource kind (AWSManagedControlPlane) is used for both ControlPlane and Infrastructure, is incompatible with ClusterClass (See the [issue](https://github.com/kubernetes-sigs/cluster-api/issues/6126)).
-Separation of ControlPlane and Infrastructure is expected for the ClusterClass implementation to work correctly.
+> _While working on supporting ClusterClass for EKS in Cluster API Provider AWS (CAPA), it was discovered that the current implementation of EKS within CAPA, where a single resource kind (AWSManagedControlPlane) is used for both ControlPlane and Infrastructure, is incompatible with other parts of CAPI assuming the two objects are different (Reference [issue here](https://github.com/kubernetes-sigs/cluster-api/issues/6126)).
+Separation of ControlPlane and Infrastructure is expected for the ClusterClass implementation to work correctly._

+(Note: the above quoted, italicized text matter is no longer relevant once CAEP https://github.com/kubernetes-sigs/cluster-api/pull/8500 is implemented.)

 The responsibilities between the CAPI control plane and infrastructure are blurred with a managed Kubernetes service like AKS or EKS.
 For example, when you create a EKS control plane in AWS it also creates infrastructure that CAPI would traditionally view as the responsibility of the cluster “infrastructure provider”.